pgiffy/SwedishFish/README.md

 There is also data availible for synthetc randomly generated graphs.
 The number of paths on these is larer than ten, so to get data from them, some of the statements throughout main need to be altered to allow for bigger number outputs.

 # Presentation
-A poster on this was presented at MSU, and a paper will most likely be written in the near future.
+A poster on this was presented at MSU (This can be found above), and a paper will most likely be written in the near future.